-PSBA’s Principles for Governance and Leadership encourage school directors to Evaluate Continuously by utilizing appropriate data to make informed decisions, using effective practices for the evaluation of the superintendent, assessing student growth and achievement, and reviewing the effectiveness of the district’s comprehensive plan.
-In addition to these actions, to Evaluate Continuously, school boards are encouraged to assess their own collective performance as the district’s governance team every two years, if not annually.
+PSBA’s Principles for Governance and Leadership (2022) encourage school directors to Evaluate Continuously by making informed decisions, evaluating the superintendent annually, focusing on student growth and achievement, and reviewing the effectiveness of the district’s comprehensive and strategic plans.
+Under the principle Evaluate Continuously, school boards are encouraged to conduct a board self-assessment on a recurring basis.

-Centered around PSBA’s Principles for Governance and Leadership, the board self-assessment (BSA) survey provides each member of your board, including the superintendent, an opportunity to openly and honestly evaluate the collective performance of your school board.
-After completing the digital survey, you will receive a BSA Survey Report highlighting the identified areas of strength and areas for growth as well as a Board Learning Plan highlighting the professional development opportunities available to your team for improvement.
-This service is complimentary for all PSBA member districts on an annual basis.
+Centered around PSBA’s Principles for Governance and Leadership, the Board Self-Assessment (BSA) provides each member of the school board, including the superintendent, an opportunity to evaluate the current collective performance of your school board openly, honestly and confidentially.
+After completing the digital survey, the board’s project manager will receive a BSA Survey Report highlighting the identified areas of strength and areas for growth as well as a Professional Development Guide focusing on opportunities available to the Team of 10 for future development.
+This service is complimentary for all PSBA member districts annually.

-Additionally, you may also request that your PSBA Member Services Manager meet with your board either in-person or virtually to facilitate a BSA Discussion of Results.
-This time will be spent reviewing the BSA Survey Report as a team and discussing what the results reflect about the current state of your school board.
-It concludes with a review of the Board Learning Plan and a discussion around the services and resources available to assist your board moving forward.
+Additionally, you may also request that a PSBA professional meet with your board either in person or virtually to facilitate a BSA Discussion of Results.
+The time will be spent reviewing the BSA Survey Report as a team and discussing what the results reflect regarding the current state of your school board.
+It concludes with a review of the Professional Development Guide and a discussion around the resources available to assist your board in moving forward.

-If you are interested in learning more about PSBA’s board self-assessment or would like to submit a request to begin the process, please fill out the form below and PSBA's director of board services will contact you shortly.
+If you are interested in learning more about PSBA’s Board Self-Assessment or would like to submit a request to begin the process, please complete the form below and a PSBA professional will contact you shortly.